 Hi!
 I am Russel Taylor.
 I am married to Donna and we have four growing boys: Preston, Russell, Todd, and Elliott.
 We live in Holliday, Texas and are Christians who worship our Lord at the Church of the Good Shepherdin Wichita Falls, Texas.

 I am the GIS Specialist for Gunn Oil Company.
-Donna is a substitute teacher.
+Donna is a Middle School English teacher.